 Southwestern Public Health

-Quit smoking workshops are offered at Southwestern Public Health’s St. Thomas location.
-Eligible participants will receive 5 weeks of free nicotine replacement therapy (e.g., patches, gum, lozenges).
-If you are interested in quitting smoking, register for a one-time stop smoking workshop.
-Call 519-631-9900 for more information or to register.
+Quit smoking workshops are offered on a regular basis by Southwestern Public Health.
+Eligible participants will receive 5 weeks of free nicotine replacement therapy (e.g. patches, gum, lozenges, mist, inhalers).
+If you are interested in quitting smoking, register for a one-time stop-smoking workshop.
+Call 1-800-922-0096 for more information or to register.

 Free nicotine replacement therapy is available across Oxford County.
 Contact a public health nurse at 519-421-9901 ext.
 3496 to get started.
 You can also visit one of our smoking cessation clinics:

 - Woodstock – Wednesdays, 2:00 - 4:00 p.m.

 - Ingersoll – Thursdays, 3:00 - 4:30 p.m.

 - Tillsonburg – Mondays, 2:00 - 4:00 p.m.

 Quit smoking programs in St. Thomas and Elgin County

 Free nicotine replacement therapy is available across St. Thomas and Elgin County.
 Free nicotine replacement therapy is available for rostered patients only at: